 - Initial domain: If you have multiple domains, you can specify which one you want to display when you log in to the MAC.

 Your company may have one domain, or it may have many.
 Whenever you work with workgroups or users, the MAC displays the workgroups and users that belong to only one domain - the current domain.
 To view the workgroups and users in another domain, you must first change the setting of the current domain.

 To set the current domain

 - In the navigation pane, under your company name, click Domains.
 This page lists all of the domains in your company.
 You can also locate a specific domain by searching for it.

 - Click the domain that you want to set as the current domain.
 You can now work with the users and workgroups in this domain.

-Alternatively, enter your search criteria in the Jump box at the top of the page, and press the Enter key.
-You can specify an exact match or you can use wildcards.
+Alternatively, enter your search criteria in the Jump box at the top of the page and press the Enter key.
+You can specify an exact match, or you can use wildcards.

 Logging out of the MAC

 You should log out of the MAC whenever you are finished working with it or when you leave your workstation.
 For security reasons, the MAC logs you out automatically after five minutes of idle session time.
 To log out of the MAC, in the left-hand side navigation pane, click Logout.